Scholarship Program Guidelines 2019

 - be enrolled in units at an on-shore campus of an Australian University during the application process.

-- be undertaking a Bachelor Degree or Bachelor Honours Degree when the Scholarship Program commences.
+- be undertaking at least one Bachelor Degree or Bachelor Honours Degree when the Scholarship Program commences.

 - have achieved a minimum 70 per cent graded average or equivalent for their undergraduate course at the time of application, as determined by the nominating Home University.